evilsocket/nerve/docs/index.md

 nerve run new-agent --url 'cnn.com'
 ```

+For a list of all the subcommands and their options, feel free to explore `nerve -h`.

+### Generators

 The default model is OpenAI `gpt-4o-mini`, in order to use a different model you can either set the `NERVE_GENERATOR` environment variable, or pass it as [a generator string](#llm-support) via the `-g/--generator` command line argument (using any of the [LiteLLM supported providers](https://docs.litellm.ai/docs/providers)):

 ```sh
 export NERVE_GENERATOR=openai/gpt-4o

 nerve run new-agent --url 'cnn.com'
 ```